SovereignCloudStack/standards/Standards/scs-0100-v2-flavor-naming.md

 `SCS-8T-16-50n`, `SCS-8T-16-50n_i2` and `SCS-8T-16-50n_a2` to specify that he
 is using network disks and offer a choice b/w intel Cascade-Lake and AMD Rome.
-We would expect the cloud provider to still offer the generic flavor `SCS-8C-16-50` and allow the scheduler (placement service) to pick both more specific types (or just one if e.g. capacity management considerations suggest so).
-We would expect providers in such cases to ensure that the price of a requested flavor does not depend on the scheduler decisions.
+We would expect the cloud provider to still offer the generic flavor `SCS-8T-16-50` and allow the scheduler (placement service) to pick both more specific types (or just one if e.g. capacity management considerations suggest so).
+Providers should in such cases make sure that the price does not depend on scheduler decisions.

 We are looking into the [metadefs](https://docs.openstack.org/image-guide/introduction.html#metadata-definition-metadefs-service) mechanism and [extra_specs](https://docs.openstack.org/api-guide/compute/extra_specs_and_properties.html)